1980 Summer Olympics: Events, records and drug tests

 There were 203 events – more than at any previous Olympics.
 36 world records, 39 European records and 74 Olympic records were set at the games.
 In total, this was more records than were set at Montreal.
 New Olympic records were set 241 times over the course of the competitions and world records were beaten 97 times.

 Though no athletes were caught doping at the 1980 Summer Olympics, it has been revealed that athletes had begun using testosterone and other drugs for which tests had not been yet developed.
 According to British journalist Andrew Jennings, a KGB colonel stated that the agency's officers had posed as anti-doping authorities from the International Olympic Committee (IOC) to undermine doping tests and that Soviet athletes were "rescued with [these] tremendous efforts".
-A 1989 report by a committee of the Australian Senate claimed that "there is hardly a medal winner at the Moscow Games, certainly not a gold medal winner...who is not on one sort of drug or another: usually several kinds.
-The Moscow Games might well have been called the Chemists' Games".

 A member of the IOC Medical Commission, Manfred Donike, privately ran additional tests with a new technique for identifying abnormal levels of testosterone by measuring its ratio to epitestosterone in urine.
 Twenty percent of the specimens he tested, including those from sixteen gold medalists would have resulted in disciplinary proceedings had the tests been official.
 The results of Donike's unofficial tests later convinced the IOC to add his new technique to their testing protocols.
 The first documented case of "blood doping" occurred at the 1980 Summer Olympics as a runner was transfused with two pints of blood before winning medals in the 5000 m and 10,000 m.